-After applying the above formula output is shown as below.
+After applying the above formula, the output is shown as below.

 Example #4 – Locking the Column

-After applying the above formula output is shown below.
+After applying the above formula, the output is shown below.

-In this case, we are only locking column H so when you copy the formula to the below row the row reference will change but column reference will not change.
+In this case, we are only locking column H, so when you copy the formula to the below row, the row reference will change, but the column reference will not change.

-But when you copy the formula to the right, the column reference of H will not change and row reference of 2 will also not change but the reference of C2 will change to D2 because it is not locked at all.
+But when you copy the formula to the right, the column reference of H will not change, and the row reference of 2 will also not change, but the reference of C2 will change to D2 because it is not locked at all.

-After applying the above formula output is shown below.
+After applying the above formula, the output is shown below.

 Things to Remember About Cell Reference in Excel

-- There is one more reference style in excel which refers to cell as R1C1 where both rows and columns are identified by numbers.
+- There is one more reference style in excel, which refers to a cell as R1C1, where numbers identify both rows and columns.

-- Don’t use too many row/column references in excel worksheet as it may slow down your computer.
+- Don’t use too many row/column references in the excel worksheet, as it may slow down your computer.